BillyDoesDev/fast-image-rotation-aarch64/README.md

 ```

-yea, that's about it, you should be able to use OpenCV in aarch64 now, have fun
+This should compile OpenCV for aarch64.

 ## Building the project